Major fire devastates historic golf club

 Founded in 1876 the club is famous for the opening tee shot on its championship course which requires players to hit the ball over the sea.

-Golfers can also test their skills on the 9 hole Pans course.
+"We will endeavour to keep you updated in due course and our office staff will be in touch with all members in the comings days."

+It is understood the steward and his family lived in the upper floor of the building.

-The Scottish Fire and Rescue Service said officers were still at the scene at 20:00.
+The Scottish Fire and Rescue Service said two pumps, including one from Helensburgh, were still in attendance at 22:00.

+The operation had been scaled back by 7:20 on Thursday however the incident was still ongoing and one pump was still at the scene.

+The operation is now in a dampening down phase and a full investigation to establish the cause will get under way.